peterprib/node-red-contrib-kafka-manager/README.md

   	Further fixes to make connection more robust on kafka up/down Multi host per broker
   	Multi Topic for consumer

-0.0.2 Add in High level producer.
-  	Make connection more robust on kafka up/down due to bugs and problem points in in [kafka-node][4]

 0.0.1 base